Metal Max 3

-Metal Max 3 (メタルマックス3, Metaru Makkusu Surī) is the seventh entry in the Metal Max series (counting the Metal Saga series and remakes but not counting the mobile game).
+Metal Max 3 (メタルマックス3, Metaru Makkusu Surī) is the seventh entry in the Metal Max series.
 It is a vehicle combat RPG produced by Cattle Call and co-published by Kadokawa Games, Enterbrain, and Crea-Tech for the Nintendo DS exclusively in Japan in 2010.

-In 1993, Metal Max 2 was published by Data East, who retained the trademark rights to the series until its closure in 2003 and the liquidation of its intellectual properties in 2004.
+In 1993, Metal Max 2 was published by Data East, who retained the trademark rights to the series until its closure in 2003 and the liquidation of its intellectual properties in the following year.
 In April 2009, Enterbrain (Kadokawa's subsidiary) obtained the rights and published Metal Max 3 the next year.
 It is the first numbered entry in the series in 17 years.
 A remade version of Metal Max 2 for the Nintendo DS was published in 2011, and utilizes Metal Max 3's engine.

 Similarly to its predecessors, the game is open-ended and non-linear.

 Gameplay

 Much of the gameplay is similar to its predecessors, Metal Max and Metal Max 2.
 The game is open-ended and non-linear, with the player given the freedom to decide where to go and what missions to do in whichever order.
 The player can choose the character classes and subclasses, besides a mechanic, soldier, artist or other, for the player characters.
 The battles are turn-based, with the characters able to fight either on foot or using tanks.
 The tanks can be created and customized by the player, who can modify and enhance each part of a vehicle, though there is a weight limit to each tank which mostly depends on an engine.
 In certain areas where tanks cannot pass, the characters must engage the enemies on foot.
 The game also features gambling machines where minigames can be played, including third-person shooter and racing games.